PalaashAgrawal/MPPT-using-AI-Techniques/README.md

 # MPPT-using-AI-Techniques

 A academic research project under Dr. Hari Om Bansal, Associate Professor, BITS Pilani.
 This project proposes a novel sets of inputs to Deep Neural Networks, that comprehensively describe the ambient conditons of a location, and ways to handle and train on such inputs.
-Accepted in "“Intelligent Renewable Energy Systems: Integrating AI Techniques and Optimization Algorithms”, as a book chapter, in Wiley, Scrivener Publishing, Scopus indexing, for publication.

 Dataset:
 Collected through the Photovoltaic simulation dataset from System Advisor Model (SAM), an application developed by National Renewable Energy Laboratory, USA